swanhack/Make-Your-Own-CLI-Editor/README.md

 ### level 3

-* Why are you asking me?
+Why are you asking me?
 You clearly know what you want.

+Oh go on then .. things you could add:

+* Optional / Toggleable, User Defined / Default prompt
+* Optional / Toggleable, User Defined / Default error messages
+    * Possibly with varying levels of verbosity?
+* Ability to search a file for occurences of a character / word / string

 ## The end